-Our increasingly digital world has removed borders and has made companies focus on adopting a more unified marketing strategy.
+The digital world has removed borders and has made companies focus on adopting a more unified marketing strategy.
 For marketers looking to expand their reach to new audiences, this makes a great case for looking at a unified global marketing strategy to ensure your message is identified with in countries outside of your headquarters.
+Here are 4 helpful tips to begin developing your comprehensive global marketing strategy.

 Know the Market